 The state has enhanced penalties for aggravated DUI.
 Aggravated DUI is charged when a child under 15 years old was in the car; the subject has two prior DUI convictions; the DUI occurred while the subject was driving on a suspended/revoked license; or the driver was required to use an ignition interlock device.
 Aggravated DUI is always a felony.

-DUI Attorneys in Glendale, AZ
+DUI Attorneys in Phoenix, AZ

 There is no such thing as a petty or insignificant DUI arrest in the state of Arizona.
 One mistake and you could be facing jail, fines, and a criminal record.
 But you do have rights.
 The veteran criminal defense attorneys at Future First Criminal Law can examine your case and develop an ironclad defense strategy.
 Contact us immediately to discuss your DUI case.